1972 West Bengal Legislative Assembly election: Background

 The election was the 4th assembly election in West Bengal within six years.
-President's Rule had been introduced soon after the 1971 West Bengal Legislative Assembly election.
+In the previous assembly election held last year, Ajoy Mukherjee of Bangla Congress became the chief minister with support of the INC(R) & the United Left Democratic Front (an alliance of CPI, AIFB, SSP rebels, PSP, BPI - Barada Mukutmoni faction, RCPI - Anadi Das faction & AIGL).
+President's Rule had been introduced on 29 June 1971 due to fallout of the Congress(R) (with which the Bangla Congress had merged) with the ULDF.

 Contenders

 There were two main fronts in the election; the alliance between the Congress(R) and CPI and the alliance led by CPI(M).
 The Congress(R)-CPI alliance was known as the Progressive Democratic Alliance.
 The PDA had a seven-point programme.
 At the time of the election Indira Gandhi's popularity peaked, with the victory in the Bangladesh Liberation War and electoral promises of land reform.
 The CPI had also gained significant prestige in West Bengal due to the Soviet support to the Bangladeshi cause in the war.

-The CPI(M)-led alliance included the Revolutionary Socialist Party, the Socialist Unity Centre, the Revolutionary Communist Party of India, the Marxist Forward Bloc, the Workers Party of India, the Biplobi Bangla Congress and some independents.
-Just before the vote there was a seat-sharing arrangement between the CPI(M)-led alliance and the All India Forward Bloc.
-A minor third front, the West Bengal Democratic Alliance, was led by the Congress (O) and included Sushil Kumar Dhara's Bangla Congress faction, the rebel Samyukta Socialist Party faction and the Indian Awami League.
+The CPI(M)-led alliance included RSP, SUCI, RCPI, MFB, WPI, the Biplobi Bangla Congress and some independents.
+Just before the vote there was a seat-sharing arrangement between the CPI(M)-led alliance and the AIFB.
+A minor third front, the West Bengal Democratic Alliance, was led by the Congress (O) and included Sushil Kumar Dhara's Bangla Congress faction, the SSP rebels and the Indian Awami League.